CS2401-Fall2021/lab4-Population/README.md

 First, let's assume we have a moose paradise with no predators, infinite resources, and every moose lives to full maturity.
 Assume the following statistics:

-* Each year in the Spring, 12% of the moose population produce a baby moose calf.
+* Each year in the Spring, 1/2 of the moose population produce a baby moose calf.
-* Every year in the Fall, 5% of the moose population dies due to old age.
+* Every year in the Fall, 1/6 of the moose population dies due to old age.

-Your lab notes are incredibly messy and while you know at some point, a herd of <20 moose were added to the moose paradise, you don't know exactly when or exactly how many there were at the begining.
+You are working as an intern researcher, but your lab notes are incredibly messy and while you know at some point, a herd of <20 moose were added to the moose paradise, you don't know exactly when or exactly how many there were at the begining.
 Furthermore, you're still waiting on this year's population count to come in, so you don't quite know the exact number.
-To make things worse, your boss is looking for your report to be finished as soon as possible in order to get your team more funding for moose-counting.
+To make things worse, your boss is looking for your report to be finished as soon as possible in order to get the team more funding for moose-counting.
 What can you do?
 Write a function that takes the current population to determine when the first 10 moose came to your moose paradise.

 ### Method 1
 Should you do this recursively?
 Or iteratively?
 (5 pts)